By Tim Lambert

 In 124 BC another emperor founded an imperial academy where candidates studied Confucian classics (The Book of Changes, The Book of Rites, The Book of Documents, The Book of Songs, and the Spring and Autumn Annals).
 If they passed their exams they were given posts as officials.
 China came to be governed by a civil service trained in Confucian thought.

-Under the Han, agriculture continued to improved partly due to an increasing number of irrigation schemes, partly due to the increasing use of buffaloes to pull plows and partly due to crop rotation which was introduced into China about 100 BC.
+Under the Han, agriculture continued to improve partly due to an increasing number of irrigation schemes, partly due to the increasing use of buffaloes to pull plows, and partly due to crop rotation which was introduced into China about 100 BC.

 The population of China continued to grow and a census in 2 AD showed it was 57 million.
 During the Han era, large amounts of silk were exported to the west.
 It passed through many hands to the Roman Empire.
 In return, merchants brought gems, glass, and vines to China.
 The ship’s rudder was invented in China in the first century AD.

 About 100 AD a man named Cai Lun invented paper(previously people had written on silk or bamboo).
 Meanwhile, Buddhism first reached China in the 1st century AD but it took a long time to be accepted.
 During the Han era, Feng Shui was developed.
 Elements of the craft existed before then but it was during this period that Feng Shui became a coherent philosophy.